AdobeDocs/uxp-photoshop/src/pages/distribution/submission-checklist/index.md

 Again, always refer to the Adobe Developer Console submission form for the latest requirements.

-#### Plugin file

-On the "Plugin file" tab, you'll be able to upload your plugin.

-Drag and drop your `.ccx` plugin file onto the appropriate area.
-If you don't have a `.ccx` yet, you can learn how to create one on our ["Packing your plugin"](../packaging-your-plugin) page.

-After you've dropped in your `.ccx` plugin file, the fields in the "Manifest details" section of the page should auto-populate based on values you've set in your manifest.

-#### Preview and submit

-After you have filled out your publisher public profile and listing information, then uploaded your plugin, you will be able to click "Preview and submit".

-On the "Preview and submit" page, you can:

-- Preview your listing on Adobe Exchange
-- Provide notes to Adobe reviewers
-- Choose whether to auto-publish or manually publish upon approval
-- Submit your plugin to Adobe for review

 <InlineAlert variant="info" slots="text"/>

 **Test accounts:** If your plugin requires a user account to access any part of the plugin, **you must provide credentials for a test account in the "Notes to reviewer" field**.
 If we are unable to access parts of the plugin, the submission will be rejected and you will need to resubmit.

+### Plugin package

+As part of your submission, you will upload your plugin package, which is a `.ccx` file.
+You can learn how to create a `.ccx` package on our ["Packing your plugin"](../packaging-your-plugin) page.

+The plugin package you upload will be reviewed by Adobe (see the next section to learn more about what we review).
+When approved, this plugin package will become available on our marketplace surfaces.

 ## What we review

-Please note the following review test cases, each of which is cause for rejection if not adhered to.
-This is not meant to be an exhaustive list of what we review for.
+In this section, we will show many of our review test cases and criteria.
+Each review test case is cause for rejection if not adhered to.

+This is not meant to be an exhaustive list of what we review for, and our test cases will change and evolve over time.
 However, checking through each of these test cases will improve your chances of being approved the first time.

-- Browsers are the only external applications that plugins are allowed to launch.
-If your plugin launches any other external application, it will be rejected.
-- For plugins with multiple panels, each panel needs a different icon so as to be differentiable by the user.
-- No “debug” items are allowing in the panel or in the flyouts.
-This includes things like “reload panel” as a user-facing feature.
+### Publisher profile

+All data in your publisher profile will be reviewed, including public profile name, website, and logo.

-### Plugin listing information
+### Listing information

 Plugin listing information is the content that users will see in the Plugin Marketplace when browsing your listing.
 Unless otherwise noted, this is information that you will input and maintain on the [Adobe Developer Console](https://console.adobe.io).